unm-historiography/metahistory/docs/loading-images.md

 ## Image Preparation

 ### Find Images
-Because our work is not merely a class project but a publication (yay internet!), we need to make sure we have sufficient permissions to use the images that we do and provide a link back to the original.
+Because our work is not merely a class project but a publication (yay internet!), **we need to make sure we have sufficient permissions to use the images that we do** and provide a link back to the original.
 As a non-commercial education resource, the doctrine of fair use gives us a wide latitude for using images.
 But it's always best to use images for which the copyright and licensing permissions are very clear.

+Here are some fun places to search that have a lot of historical images:

 - [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page)
 - [Creative Commons](https://search.creativecommons.org/)
 - [Library of Congress](http://www.loc.gov/pictures/)
-- It is also useful to peruse particular museums, like the [British Museum](https://www.britishmuseum.org/collection), or [Metropolitan Museum of New York](https://www.metmuseum.org/art/collection/search#!#!%3FshowOnly=highlights%7CwithImage%7CopenAccess&offset=0&pageSize=0&sortBy=Relevance&sortOrder=asc&perPage=20&searchField=All), or the [Getty Museum](https://search.getty.edu/gateway/search?q=&cat=highlight&f=%22Open+Content+Images%22&rows=10&srt=a&dir=s&pg=1).
-Many large international instituions have incredible digital collections that are free to use, but each institution (large or small) has its own permissions and licensing requirements, so you need to see if you can use the image or how it should be credited.
+- It is also useful to peruse particular museum collections, like the [British Museum](https://www.britishmuseum.org/collection), or [Metropolitan Museum of New York](https://www.metmuseum.org/art/collection/search#!#!%3FshowOnly=highlights%7CwithImage%7CopenAccess&offset=0&pageSize=0&sortBy=Relevance&sortOrder=asc&perPage=20&searchField=All), or the [Getty Museum](https://search.getty.edu/gateway/search?q=&cat=highlight&f=%22Open+Content+Images%22&rows=10&srt=a&dir=s&pg=1).
+Many large international institutions have incredible digital collections that are free to use, but each institution (large or small) has its own permissions and licensing requirements, so you need to see if you can use the image or how it should be credited.

 Because you will need to copy the URL of where you got the image so that you paste in into your `source-url` parameter, make sure you're keeping track of the URL where you're images are from so you don't have to track them down later!